vanhoangkha/Networking-fundamentals/Day45_NAT_Static_Part1.md

 INTRO TO NAT

-- Mạng ADDRESS TRANSLATION (NAT) is used to modify the SOURCE and / or DESTINATION IP ADDRESSES of packets
+- Network ADDRESS TRANSLATION (NAT) is used to modify the SOURCE and / or DESTINATION IP ADDRESSES of packets
 - There are various reasons to use NAT, but the MOST common reason is to ALLOW HOSTS with PRIVATE IP ADDRESSES to communicate with other HOSTS over the Internet
 - For the CCNA you have to understand SOURCE NAT and Cách configure it on CISCO ROUTERS